ONLYOFFICE/document-server-integration/web/documentserver-example/nodejs/README.md

 where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed.

-If you want to experiment with the editor configuration, modify the [parameters](https://api.onlyoffice.com/editors/advanced) it the *\views\editor.ejs* file.
+If you want to experiment with the editor configuration, modify the [parameters](https://api.onlyoffice.com/editors/advanced) in the *\views\editor.ejs* file.

 ### Step 3.
 Install Node.js environment

 Install the **node.js** environment which is going to be used to run the Node.js project.
-Please follow the link at the official website: https://nodejs.org/en/download/ choosing the correct version for your Windows OS (32-bit or 64-bit).
+Please follow the link at the [official website](https://nodejs.org/en/download/) choosing the correct version for your Windows OS (32-bit or 64-bit).

 ### Step 4.
 Run the Node.js code

-We will run the code in Node.js runtime environment and will interact with it using the command line interface (cmd).
+We will run the code in Node.js runtime environment and will interact with it using the **command line interface (cmd)**.

 1. Launch the **Command Prompt** and switch to the folder with the Node.js project code, for example: